Deliveroo Logo

 Deliveroo Logo 2016-present

 When the company needed a new style, its owners turned to the branding agency DesignStudio.
 To immerse themselves in the Deliveroo atmosphere, the designers got on their bicycles and started delivering food from restaurants.
-The experiment allowed them to understand in which direction to move.
+The experiment helped them determine which direction to move.

 After a large-scale study, the specialists decided not to give up the kangaroo because both customers and Deliveroo employees loved it.
 Instead, they changed the drawing style and developed new typography.

-DesignStudio faced a daunting challenge: to create a logo that could be used in twelve countries.
-So the designers did a semiotic analysis to find out how the new symbol would be perceived in different cultures.
-Minimalism was supposed to smooth out the “sharp corners” because the fewer the details, the more likely customers will not have conflicting associations.
+DesignStudio faced a daunting challenge: creating a logo that could be used in 12 countries.
+So the designers conducted a semiotic analysis to determine how the new symbol would be perceived across different cultures.
+Minimalism was supposed to smooth out the “sharp corners” because the fewer the details, the more likely customers are not to have conflicting associations.

 Font and Colors